St. George's Chapel: Prince Philip's final resting place | DW | 16.04.2021

 The most striking feature inside the church are the magnificently carved oak choir stalls for the knights of the so-called Order of the Garter.
 Above their seats hang the banners of current members, as well as the coats of arms of more than 700 former members of the order.

 "It's an incredibly beautiful church, but there's also something oppressive about it because of its medieval feel," says Julia Melchior, an expert on the history of the British royal family.
-"These heavy stones and this wood paneling, it really breathes the history of the British monarchy," she told DW.
+"These heavy stones and this wood paneling, it really breathes the history of the British monarchy."

-"It is the most prestigious order in the kingdom and one of the most prestigious orders in Europe," according to Melchior.
+"It is the most prestigious order in the kingdom and one of the most prestigious orders in Europe," Melchior told DW.

 The order meets once a year in the sanctuary of St. George's — where Prince Philip's coffin will be laid at the funeral service.
 His order ribbon chain will be on the altar, as well all his military medals and decorations.

 The chapel seats 800, but it is intended to host smaller, more intimate events.
-"It's more private there, because onlookers can't quite get up close," Julia Melchior says.
+"It's more private there because onlookers can't quite get up close," Melchior says.
 "You can't go right up to the front of the church, because there are castle walls around it."

 It's a different situation in Westminster Abbey, in the heart of London, where anyone stepping out of the church would face thousands of people right outside the entrance door.
 The weddings and funeral ceremonies of monarchs and their direct heirs to the throne almost always take place in Westminster Abbey.